Josh Battle: AFL career

+St Kilda

 Battle completed year 12 studies in his first season at the Saints.
 Of juggling both high school and football commitments, Battle stated that "at the time I just wanted to play footy and wasn't too keen on school, but I had good people in my corner who said it would be best to finish school because you don't know how long footy will last.
 It was difficult because I was only at footy one day a week and the rest of the time I'd train on my own with a couple of coaches, but I was lucky enough to make my debut on the school holidays – that was pretty cool."
 Battle made his debut, still as a schoolboy, in round 17 against Essendon.

 Battle played six games in 2018, and may have appeared in more if it were not for injuries.
 Battle sustained a fractured eye socket and also battled concussion symptoms in the last three rounds of 2018.
 Battle kicked two and three-goal hauls in his second and third games of AFL respectively.
-Of just his second game, Coach Alan Richrdson described Battle's performance as "a shining light...He kicked a couple of goals, but it was probably more his physicality, his ability to be able to put enormous pressure on when he had the opportunity to tackle.”
+Of just his second game, Coach Alan Richardson described Battle's performance as "a shining light...He kicked a couple of goals, but it was probably more his physicality, his ability to be able to put enormous pressure on when he had the opportunity to tackle.”
 In 2017 and 2018, Battle spent 90% of his time playing as a key forward.